Adventure Cruises in Kauai

 Kauai is the wettest of the Hawaiian islands, with a peak in daily rainfall from October through February.
 Daily temperatures range from the mid-60s to the upper 80s all year round, with intense tropical sun and humidity most afternoons.

 Plan to cruise Kauai between April and June or September and November.
-During these months, the weather is at its best, and the island sees fewer visitors.
-If you decide to travel during the winter peak, plan ahead by packing plenty of gear for wet weather and a patient attitude when it comes to other tourists.
+The weather is at its best during these months, and the island sees fewer visitors.
+If you decide to travel during the winter peak, plan ahead by packing plenty of gear for wet weather and a patient attitude toward other tourists.

 Where do Kauai cruises depart from?

-The Nawiliwili Harbor is Kauai's largest seaport, but adventure cruises often skip the area entirely, opting for smaller anchorages on the island's western coast.
+The Nawiliwili Harbor is Kauai's largest seaport, but adventure cruises often skip the area, opting for smaller anchorages on the island's western coast.
 This approach gives visitors easy access to many of the island's top attractions and stunning views of the rugged coastline.

 Kauai adventure cruises typically start and end elsewhere in the archipelago, with itineraries touring multiple islands in just one trip.
 So, don't count on starting or ending your adventure here.

 The Lihue airport, located close to the harbor, connects Kauai to the western United States and the rest of the archipelago with daily flights.
-Though there are several other airstrips on the island, they are typically used for chartered flights only.
+Though several other airstrips are on the island, they are typically used for chartered flights only.